 Making Colossus Even Worse: Insurance Companies

 Many insurers take this flawed computer system and rig it further against Plaintiffs by pulling out higher-cost claims from data that spits out the results.
-So if you pull numbers to put into the system, you pull out the jury verdicts – which have a considerable impact on averages – and large settlements that would increase the valuations.
+So if you pull numbers into the system, you pull out the jury verdicts – which considerably impact averages – and large settlements that would increase the valuations.

-It is classic “garbage in, garbage out” in terms of how the claims are valued.
+It is classic “garbage in, garbage out” regarding how the claims are valued.
 These insurance companies use Colossus as a “cost containment” as a weapon to increase profits even more at the expense of injury victims, including their insureds.
 Colossus also has the flexibility that allows insurance companies to fine-tune the results.
-Numbers are coming back higher than the insurance company thinks they should?
+Are the numbers coming back higher than the insurance company thinks they should?
 Well, you can just arbitrarily reduce the claims by a given percentage across the board.

 Colossus encourages adjusters with very little medical training to second guess the patient’s treating doctor.
-Some adjusters are encouraged to alter important details of medical reports and select injury codes that will yield smaller settlement offers.
+Some adjusters are encouraged to alter important details of medical reports and select injury codes for Colossus that will yield smaller settlement offers.
+That is the tail wagging the dog.
 The best way to do this is to encourage the adjuster to screw around with the final prognosis codes.
 The dynamic here is clear: a bad computer evaluation system is being engineered to give even lower results.

 Back in the old days, the discussion of Colossus with insurance companies was taboo.
 Sure, the “cool” adjusters who talk out of school would mention it with breathless secrecy.
 But generally, when you tried to call out the adjuster or joke about it (“What does Colossus… I mean you, think of this case?”) you got little to no response.
 Well, now it is out in the open.
 Adjusters will talk about it openly.
 They must figure that every lawsuit that can be filed over Colossus has been filed.
 So they can now stop trying to sweep it under the rug.